stbnrivas/dataModels/Parking/OffStreetParkingZone/doc/spec.md

         + Any value not covered by the above enumeration and meaningful for the application.
     + Mandatory

 + `parkingSite` : Parking site to which this zone belongs to.
-A zone cannot be orphan and must always belong to an OffStreetParking.
+A zone cannot be orphan and must always belong to an `OffStreetParking`.
-    + Attribute type: Reference to a [OffStreetParking](../../OffStreetParking/spec.md) entity.
+    + Attribute type: Reference to a [OffStreetParking](../../OffStreetParking/doc/spec.md) entity.
     + Mandatory

 + `layout` : Parking zone layout.
 If not defined layout will be of the parent *OffStreetParking*.
 Only one layout is